 The one-bowl cookie dough recipe couldn’t be easier, the only tricky part is patiently waiting for the dough to chill!
 Or, to speed things up you can use shop-bought cookies instead.
-Decorating and assembling the cookies.
-It’s perfect if you have little ones and want to get them involved, I mean who doesn’t love bright red icing and squishy marshmallows!
+Decorating and assembling the Vampire Cookies is great fun and perfect for getting the little ones involved.
+I mean who doesn’t love bright red icing and squishy marshmallows!

-Your friends and family will definitely be impressed by these cookies, they are a real show-stopper bake.
-Don’t worry about making them too neat, the more the red icing oozes out the better!
+Your friends and family will definitely be impressed by these Vampire Cookies, they are a real show-stopper Halloween bake.
+Don’t worry about making them too neat, the more the red icing (aka Vampire blood) oozing out, the better!

-A Halloween bake has to taste as good as it looks, and these Vampire cookies will not disappoint.
-The cookies have a soft and chewy texture and are flavoured with vanilla and studded with milk chocolate chips, these cookies are so delicious and full of flavour.
+A Halloween bake has to taste as good as it looks, and these Vampire Cookies will not disappoint.
+The cookies have a soft and chewy texture and are flavoured with vanilla extract and milk chocolate chips.

-- Cut the cookies.
-Use a sharp knife to cut the cookies down the middle and create two halves.
+- Cut the cookie in half.
+Use a sharp knife to cut the cookie down the middle and create two halves.

 - Spread red icing on top.
-Using a spoon to spread the icing on top of the cookie halves.
+Using a spoon to spread the icing on top of each cookie half.

 - Add the teeth.
 Arrange the mini marshmallows around the edge of one cookie half.

 - Sandwich together.
-Place the cookie half without marshmallows on top of the other cookie half.
+Place the cookie half without marshmallows on top of the other.
 The icing will help hold the marshmallows in place.

 - Add the fangs.
 Cut a Milkybar button in half to create two fangs.
 Push them into the icing, leaving roughly 4 marshmallows between each fang.

-1 medium egg + 1 egg yolk, at room temperature
+- 1 medium Whole egg at room temperature

 Start by making the cookie dough

-- Now add the vanilla extract, whole egg and egg yolk into the melted butter and mix together until fully combined.
+- Add the two sugars, vanilla extract, whole egg and egg yolk into the melted butter and mix together until fully combined.

-- Cover the bowl with clingfilm and place in the fridge to chill for at least 1 hour.
+- Cover the bowl with clingfilm and refrigerate overnight, or for at least 4 hours.

 Bake the cookies

 - Take the cookie dough out of the fridge and leave to soften at room temperature for 15 minutes.

-- Scoop a heaped tablespoon of cookie dough and use your hands to roll it into a ball and place on the baking tray.
+- Scoop up a heaped tablespoon of cookie dough and use your hands to roll it into a ball.
+Place on the baking tray and do not flatten.
 Repeat this step until all the cookie dough has been used up.
-Leave about 5cm between each cookie so they have enough room to spread out.
-I had 4 cookies on each baking tray and baked them in batches.
+Remember to leave roughly 8-10cm between each ball so they have enough room to spread out.

 Time to decorate!